intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 of `specialization_id` and `device_global` variables from user-defined global constructors.

-That poses some restrictions on those uniquely identifiable objects, i.e. that they can't be used from another global object due to risk of accessing a non-initialized object, but that is an UB anyway because the order of global objects initialization is not defined in C++ when those objects are defined in a different translation unit.

 ## Compiler driver part

 The compiler driver is the component which is responsible for selecting the